Updated: Nov 28, 2020

 Understanding the rule Find Quality in Quantities, you are also able to apply it beyond networking or marketing -- whether you are a university freshman trying to determine which club to join, or a young entrepreneur reaching out to investors, you will find this rule helpful.
 These points might be handy as well:

-Rule of Thumb: Right resources can be found in a group where a large quantity of them is present; desired outcomes can be achieved through with the right target.
+Rule of Thumb: Right resources can be found in a group where a large quantity of them is present; desired outcomes can be achieved with the right target.

 Must identify your desired level of quality and suitability of the groups.
 Does it have anything you need to realize your potential or support your success?